Plutonomicon/cardano-transaction-lib/doc/balancing.md

 ## Balancer constraints

-CTL allows to tweak the default balancer behavior by letting the user impose constraints on the UTxO set that is used in the process (`balanceTxWithConstraints`):
+CTL allows tweaking the default balancer behavior by letting the user impose constraints on the UTxO set that is used in the process (`balanceTxWithConstraints`):

 - providing additional UTxOs to use: `mustUseUtxosAtAddresses` / `mustUseUtxosAtAddress` / `mustUseAdditionalUtxos`
 - overriding change address: `mustSendChangeToAddress`